Does Anointing of the Sick

-God does have great mercy on us and if there is in fact someone, who lost consciousness or the ability to confess their sin, or there isn’t a moment to confess before one’s eminent death, but they have grown in faith (even in their last moments) and are truly with at least, imperfect contrition (servile fear–sorrow so great for offending God that they would rather suffer anything even death than sin the slightest sin because they greatly fear God’s punishments) in their hearts for ALL of their sins, prior to receiving the anointing of the sick, then from the power God’s gives His priests for the forgiveness of their sins, God’s healing forgiving power that comes forth from their sacred hands and can enter into the dying’s soul forgiving them of their sins (even mortal sin) and restores them to Life.
+God does have great mercy on us and if there is in fact someone, who lost consciousness or the ability to confess their sin, or there isn’t a moment to confess before one’s eminent death, but they have grown in faith (even in their last moments) and are truly with at least, IMPERFECT CONTRITION in their hearts for ALL of their sins, prior to receiving the anointing of the sick, then from the power God’s gives His priests for the forgiveness of their sins, God’s healing forgiving power that comes forth from their sacred hands and can enter into the dying’s soul forgiving them of their sins (even mortal sin) and restoring them to Life.
 Wow!